masogit/am-browser-doc/docs/features/builder/graph.md

 ### Configure Graph designer

 After getting a query result table with some columns,  you can create a graph from the Graph designer.
-Specify value of the **Column** of Graph designer with one of columns in the query result table.
+Specify the value of **Column** with one of columns in the query result table.

 #### Basic properties
 - **Column** (mandatory)